-One thing about me is that I like to challenge myself and hiking Three Ridges on Blue Ridge Parkway was definitely that for me.
-Being new-ish to hiking, I’ve set my mind to conquering the 13.1 miles in a single day.
+And one thing about me is that I like to challenge myself and hiking Three Ridges on Blue Ridge Parkway was definitely that for me.
+Being new to hiking, I’ve decided to conquer the 13.86 miles in a single day.

 Trail Head and Access